-On May 15, 2014, the Company, subject to TSXV and Nunavut Tunngavik Incorporated ("NTI") approvals and completion of a definitive agreement, signed a letter of intent to acquire 100% of Inukshuk Exploration Inc. ("Inukshuk").
-On February 26, 2018 the Company and shareholders of Inukshuk signed the final acquisition agreement ("Transaction Agreement") and NSR Royalty Agreement, both agreements have an effective date of September 18, 2014.
+On May 15, 2014, the Company signed a letter of intent (the "LOI") to acquire 100% of the outstanding shares of Inukshuk Exploration Inc. ("Inukshuk").
+Inukshuk owns a 100% interest in the Hood River Property in Nunavut through a 20-year renewable mineral exploration agreement ("MEA") dated June 1, 2013, issued by Nunavut Tunngavik Incorporated ("NTI").
+On February 26, 2018 the Company and shareholders of Inukshuk signed the final Transaction Agreement (the "Definitive Agreement") and NSR Royalty Agreement covering the acquisition.
+Both agreements have an effective date of September 18, 2014.